 Interested in bringing the Mindfulness Mentors to your community?

 - Work in and serve under-resourced communities and neighborhoods

 - Will recruit and support a group of participants (min 10- 12 per class)

 - Want to learn more about bringing mindfulness practices into their organization

 For information on becoming a potential site, contact 502-452-2749

-St. Vincente de Paul Family Success Center - "We are grateful to the Earth & Spirit Center of Louisville for providing this invaluable experience for our kids.
-Aremed with new coping strategies and better focus, our kids are one step closer to obtaining the skills necessary to grow into successful adults."
+St. Vincent de Paul Family Success Center - "We are grateful to the Earth & Spirit Center of Louisville for providing this invaluable experience for our kids.
+Armed with new coping strategies and better focus, our kids are one step closer to obtaining the skills necessary to grow into successful adults."